UniteIdeas/IDETECT-challenge/README.md

 # IDETECT-challenge
-Datasets for IDMC #IDETECT challenge on Unite Ideas
+Datasets for IDMC #IDETECT challenge on Unite Ideas.
+Find the challenge on unite.un.org/ideas

 ##Datasets